The Lung Health Institute’s Treatment Guidelines for Bronchiectasis Include Cellular Therapy

 - Does he or she have any other health concerns?

 By harvesting cells that occur naturally within a patient’s own blood and reintroducing them intravenously, the Lung Institute offers an alternative therapy that provides a new source of hope for many patients who previously believed they were out of options.
-By taking advantage of the natural anti-inflammatory properties of stem cells, our treatments have shown significant progress in treating chronic pulmonary conditions with minimal side effects.
+By taking advantage of the natural anti-inflammatory properties of cells, our treatments have shown significant progress in treating chronic pulmonary conditions with minimal side effects.